 The Concert Hall recreated the wide-eyed feelings I beseeched as a 4-year-old child.
 The Renée and Henry Segerstrom Concert Hall houses a serpentine glass façade, a multi-tiered lobby with Spanish granite and carpeting, and a silver leaf ceiling.
 The seating is upholstered in scarlet red velvet surrounded by individual boxes, three silver leaf acoustical canopies, and Canadian maple veneers.
 The performance platform makes use of four reverberation chambers, 128 concrete and wood doors to adjust the volume of the space and reverberation time, three adjustable acoustical canopies, and draperies in the hall.
-I stood in amazement when I entered the doors and my eyes grew wild with bewilderment.
-Segerstrom Concert Hall is where Peter Pan would be reintroduced to childhood.

 The Pacific Chorale gave a demonstration of what 40 years of tradition sounds like and it was, in a word, fantastic.
 The event paid tribute to its director of 40 years, John Alexander, who was on the podium.
 Alexander’s long and distinguished career has encompassed conducting hundreds of choral and orchestral performances nationally and in 27 countries around the globe, but it was the ease of his presence in such a demanding, controlled environment that astounded the audience.
 From his glowing, smiling face to his Christmas colored socks, has passion and dedication as an Artistic Director was evident.